Mentoring

 With Doug, you’re getting an unbiased point of view.
 Doug has no “preferred” products and is not affiliated with any of the product vendors.

-Doug is the author of Web Services and Service-Oriented Architectures: The Savvy Manager's Guide.
-For sample pages and more information on this book, click here.
+Doug is the author of Web Services, Service-Oriented Architectures, and Cloud Computing: The Savvy Manager's Guide.
+Click here for more information on this book.

 Toufic Boubez, Ph.D.